tillbiskup/fitpy/docs/index.rst

 Features
 --------

-A list of features, planned for the first public release:
+A list of features, not all implemented yet, but planned for the next releases:

-* Framework for the advanced fitting of models to spectroscopic data focussing on reproducibility.
+* Advanced fitting of models to spectroscopic data focussing on reproducibility.

 * Simple user interface requiring no programming skills.